dgraph-io/dgraph/wiki/content/faq/index.md

 ### How does Commons Clause restriction affect me?

-The Commons Clause restriction has NO impact on you, if:
+The Commons Clause restriction allows you to do everything below:

-- You are using Dgraph internally within your organization.
+- Using Dgraph internally within your organization to support your own processing.
-- You are building and/or selling a service on top of Dgraph, which is substantially different from Dgraph itself.
+- Build or sell a service on top of Dgraph, which adds substantial value to Dgraph.
+For e.g., building a proprietary recommendation engine service which uses Dgraph internally.
-- You do not intend to sell Dgraph as a service, or as a product.
-- You are using a Dgraph library.
+- Use a specific Dgraph library in your application.

-The clause only applies to you, if:
+The Commons Clause restriction prohibits you from:

-- You intend to sell Dgraph as a software or in the cloud, without significantly modifying the codebase.
+- Selling access to Dgraph as a software or in the cloud, without adding substantial value to it.

 If you wish to provide Dgraph as a service, [talk to us](mailto:contact@dgraph.io).